 For this step a few additional profiling tools are needed:

-You can find some documentation on these here.
-In general, I've found these are a little awkward to use and documentation is a bit lacking.
+You can find some documentation on the above here.
+In general, I've found that these are a little awkward to use and documentation is a bit lacking.
 Luckily, this simple approach to profiling doesn't need too much documentation.